 (please click on the link above for more information about our alternative High School)

-ECDC is proud to work in partnership with East Hampton Public Schools to better the lives of all students.
-The Transition Academy provides individualized transitional services for 14 – 21 year olds and is an engaging environment for all types of learning.
+ECDC is proud to work in partnership with East Hampton Public Schools to better the lives of all individuals.
+The Transition Academy provides individualized transitional services for 14 – 22 year old's and is an engaging environment for all types of learning.
 Training opportunities include vocational development, personal safety, internet safety, public transportation, finances and benefits, ongoing education, as well as life skills, social skills and volunteerism

 SPECIAL EDUCATION AND PUPIL PERSONNEL SERVICES